vtcs5204/23f/labs.md

 > Note: Please fill the FEMU SSD with large sequential writes (as in Lab 0 steadystate experiment) before performing the above read experiments.
 You only need to do the writes once each time FEMU VM is launched.
-FEMU SSDs start with an empty state (no L2P mapping), thus the full-drive drive is to help create the mapping so FEMU will emulate the read latency reliablely.
+FEMU SSDs start with an empty state (no L2P mapping), thus the full-drive write is to help create the mapping so FEMU will emulate the read latency reliablely.